-Learn how Lean Thinking can help your business survive and grow from leading Australia’s Lean Manufacturing consultants, TXM, during National Manufacturing Week, to be held at the Sydney Showground, Olympic Park, 13 – 16 May, 2014.
+Learn how Lean Thinking can help your business survive and grow from leading Australia’s Lean Manufacturing consultants, TXM, during National Manufacturing Week, to be held at the Sydney Showground, Olympic Park, 13 – 16 May 2014.
 TXM will be located at stand 2422 in the centre of the show right next to the R&D Hub.

-The exhibition at National Manufacturing Week will provide a sample of Lean tools and techniques as well introduce visitors to video case studies, streamed from the TXM video channel, to demonstrate how the company has helped Australian SMEs achieve greater success.
-On hand to discuss the projects will be highly experienced consultants to discuss the right approach that can realise improvements in productivity, quality, inventory costs and lead times that result in greater customer satisfaction, product quality and staff morale.
+The exhibition at National Manufacturing Week will provide a sample of Lean tools and techniques as well as introduce visitors to video case studies, streamed from the TXM video channel, to demonstrate how the company has helped Australian SMEs achieve greater success.
+On hand to discuss the projects will be highly experienced consultants to discuss the right approach that can realise improvements in productivity, quality, inventory costs and lead times that result in greater customer satisfaction, product quality, and staff morale.

 Managing Director of TXM, Tim McLean will be conducting a seminar during NMW to discuss the barriers SMEs face when trying to grow, which are often linked to poor processes and inadequate engagement with their people to enable them to reach their full potential.

 “We believe that Australia’s manufacturing future is with small and medium enterprises and we have developed effective techniques specifically designed for the needs of growing SMEs,” explains Tim McLean, Managing Director of TXM Lean Solutions.
-“TXM has built a reputation as the leader in helping more than 100 small and medium sized manufacturers improve their productivity agility and customer service in order to significantly grow their businesses.
-Our consultants have experienced manufacturing first hand and are well equipped to understand how business operates and how it can be improved.
+“TXM has built a reputation as the leader in helping more than 100 small and medium-sized manufacturers improve their productivity agility and customer service in order to significantly grow their businesses.
+Our consultants have experienced manufacturing first hand and are well equipped to understand how the business operates and how it can be improved.
 We work closely with our clients large and small to ensure that improvements are sustained for the long term.”

-By focussing on developing effective businesses processes and developing people to work to their full potential, Lean techniques enable companies to develop into sustainable, profitable growing businesses.
+By focussing on developing effective business processes and developing people to work to their full potential, Lean techniques enable companies to develop into sustainable, profitable growing businesses.
 The results of incorporating Lean tools and techniques speak for themselves.

-TXM has enabled Roband Australia, a manufacturer and distributor of food service equipment, to better respond to customer demand.
-The company has a highly diverse range of products found in many commercial kitchens across the country, many of which are manufactured on site.
-Roband quickly realised that the original premises, over two floors and two buildings, was impeding the company’s abilities to improve production flow and productivity.
+TXM has enabled Roband Australia, a manufacturer, and distributor of foodservice equipment, to better respond to customer demand.
+The company has a highly diverse range of products found in many commercial kitchens across the country, many of which are manufactured on-site.
+Roband quickly realised that the original premises, over two floors, and two buildings, was impeding the company’s abilities to improve production flow and productivity.

 Productivity improvement was the initial objective for Macnaught, in Sydney, whose market is primarily export.
-Macnaught, who, manufacture hose reels, lubrication equipment and industrial flow meters, often had to react quickly to fluctuating export orders.
+Macnaught, who, manufacture hose reels, lubrication equipment, and industrial flow meters, often had to react quickly to fluctuating export orders.
 As a result, the company ran short of parts and manpower on a regular basis and lead times were becoming problematic.
 “We initially trialled the Lean approach on one product line,” said Macnaught CEO, Robert Hill.
 “Within three months, it was obvious the changes TXM recommended were effective, so we asked for a complete health report on the whole business.
 It is ongoing, but we are seeing batch sizes halved, lead times slashed to days instead of weeks and we never run out of parts.
 We have also used the Lean principles to develop a new product which is already indicating that it can be manufactured in a single day.”

 “The examples outlined are just a small representation of what can be achieved when Lean manufacturing tools and techniques are incorporated into a business,” said McLean.
 “We look forward to discussing with visitors to National Manufacturing Week what benefits a Lean culture can make to their ability to grow and survive.”
-Mr McLean’s presentation will be given on Thursday 15th March at 1.30pm in the R&D hub area next to the TXM stand at National Manufacturing Week.
+Mr. McLean’s presentation will be given on Thursday 15th March at 1.30 pm in the R&D hub area next to the TXM stand at National Manufacturing Week.